Presidential transition of Joe Biden: Preparations for potential disputed election

 As early as the summer of 2020, President Donald Trump began questioning the legitimacy of the 2020 election, saying that the increase of mail-in voting in the election compared to previous elections will lead to a "rigged election".
 For this reason, many pundits and editorial writers would insist that Biden would need to win by a landslide to prevent Trump from challenging the result.
 Trump's preemptive accusations of fraud led some people to consider what would happen if he should lose by a margin less than a landslide.
 At various points, Trump had called for his attorney general, William Barr, to investigate Biden and his son Hunter, with Trump frequently insisting that his opponent should be in prison.

 Rosa Brooks, who worked in the Department of Defense during the Obama administration, co-founded the Transition Integrity Project (TIP), which in June 2020 ran a series of "wargaming" exercises to explore potential election and transition scenarios.
 In August 2020, TIP released a widely discussed report that outlined four 2020 election crisis scenario planning exercises for the 2020 United States presidential election.
 The scenarios examined by TIP included a decisive Biden win, a decisive Trump win, a narrow Biden win, and a period of extended uncertainty after the election.
 Other academics, such as Lawrence Douglas in his book Will He Go?: Trump and the Looming Election Meltdown in 2020, have also discussed the possibility, which later turned out to be true, of Trump refusing to concede if he lost.

 Per the 20th Amendment, the vice president must count the electoral votes in front of Congress's joint session on January 6, 2021.
 This is governed by the Electoral Count Act of 1887, passed to prevent crises such as that in 1876–77, and while provisions have been used, the act has never been truly put to the test.

-The Biden legal team had prepared for this, drafting boilerplate responses to each of the possible litigations gamed out by the TIP and others.
+The Biden legal team had prepared for this, drafting basic responses to each of the possible litigations gamed out by the TIP and others.
 The only one of the more than sixty cases which had not been dismissed out of hand was about late-arriving mail-in ballots.